NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/general_quality/general_quality.rst

 General quality metrics
 ####################################

 Data, regardless of location of recording, temporal dimension, level of pre-processing or type of collection, are subject to certain quality metrics.
 These metrics are used to assess how useful or relevant large data sets or collected data are.
+In the following sections, each metric will be described in detail.
+For each metric, examples will be provided to illustrate how it can be calculated and assessed in practice.
+These examples will include step-by-step explanations and, where applicable, code snippets to demonstrate the computational process.

 Data sets can be reliably described using the following metrics.